Bira/octopus-carnival/_drafts/wir-mm3-4e-gargoyle.md

 I left the basic **Claw** attack for last because it interacts with the above
 abilities: aside from doing the usual heavy damage of a Brute, it allows the monster to use Skewering Drag as a free action.
+Attacking the grabbed victim is a perfectly valid choice, mind you.

 In combat they'll do their best to impale and drag an enemy away.
 If the charge fails they prefer to fly away and try again rather than stand and fight with